LSUHSC-CAIPP-Core-B/CoreSystemsApp/README.md

 ## Web App
 ### Login
+You have to login into your account the access the app.
+Each user have different roles that grant specific access.

 ### Core B
 ### Core C

 ## Reader
+Extension to read specific .csv data files.

 ## PdfWriter
+Extension to edit invoice PDF files.

 ## General App flow
 ![App flow](docs/Core_App_entry_flow.png)